 - Applicants completing Live Scan to meet Foothill-De Anza District requirements must also provide their Social Security number for successful processing.

-Our current walk-in hours are Monday through Friday from 4:00 to 10:00 pm, and Saturdays from 9:00 am to 1:00 pm.
+Our current walk-in hours are Monday, Wednesday and Friday from 10:00 am to 3:00 pm, and Saturdays from 9:00 am to 1:00 pm.
 Hours may vary for public holidays.

 Hours earlier in the day vary quarter by quarter.
 For our most up-to-date hours, please contact us at 650-949-7925 or via e-mail at firstname.lastname@example.org.